Depending on the libref you use, you can store SAS files in a temporary SAS library or permanent SAS libraries.

 In SAS, the libname statement is compelling and can be used to generate a library reference for permanent SAS datasets.

 However, using the libname function with the libref as the only argument removes the library reference.

 So, if you use the below libname statement, the library MYLIB will be cleared.

-To disassociate a libref from a SAS data library, the following forms of the LIBNAME statement can also be used, where libref is the libref of the data library that you want to clear:
+To disassociate a libref from a SAS data library, you can also use the following forms of the LIBNAME statement, where libref is the libref of the data library that you want to clear:

 LIBNAME libref <clear>;